Minor in Research Ecosystems (RSE)

 Email: s2lasaff@vcu.edu

-Senior Administrator for Network Capacity & Workforce Strategies
+Senior Administrator for Network Capacity and Workforce Strategies at VCU’s Wright Regional Center for Clinical and Translational Science

 Email: shirley.helm@vcuhealth.org